-- Lack of financial backing and appropriate laws to put land owners in check on the management of drainage wells will lead to break down of the wells.
-This will further lead to contamination of ground water and clogging of aquifers.
+- Lack of financial backing and appropriate laws to put landowners in check on the management of drainage wells will lead to the breakdown of the wells.
+This will further lead to contamination of groundwater and clogging of aquifers.

 - Aquifers can degrade if injected water is not controlled.

-- Even though it’s an easy process to understand, adequate knowledge on hydrology is required for a large-scale process.
+- Even though it’s an easy process to understand, adequate knowledge of hydrology is required for a large-scale process.

-- Construction of dams, water pathways and facilities may cause damage to the environment.
+- The construction of dams, water pathways, and facilities may cause damage to the environment.

-Ground water depletion and recharging are very vital issues to our ecosystem.
-Adequate funding should be granted to support research and implementation of related projects.
-Looking forward, questions on flood water, ground water contamination, and chemical reactions between aquifer water and recharge water are issues that should be studied critically.
+Groundwater depletion and recharging are very vital issues to our ecosystem.
+Adequate funding should be granted to support the research and implementation of related projects.
+Looking forward, questions on floodwater, groundwater contamination, and chemical reactions between aquifer water and recharge water are issues that should be studied critically.